ChurchApps/FreeShow/README.md

 We have a great community for end-users on [Facebook](https://www.facebook.com/groups/freeshowapp).
 It's a good way to ask questions, get tips and follow new updates.
 Come join us!

+## Report an issue or request a feature

+If you notice a bug, or need a feature.
+Please create an [issue on GitHub](https://github.com/ChurchApps/freeshow/issues).

+## Give feedback

+Feedback is welcome!
+Please [open a discussion here](https://github.com/orgs/ChurchApps/discussions/categories/freeshow) or send a mail to [dev@freeshow.app](mailto:dev@freeshow.app).

+## Help translate

+Head over to [FreeShow on Transifex](https://app.transifex.com/nettbiter/freeshow/) to request a language.

 ## Help the development

 You are welcome to contribute to the code!